kj3moraes/tson/README.md

-# This repository is no longer to develop.
 # tson
 `tson` is JSON viewer and editor written in Go.
+This repository is forked from the original repository given here - [skanehira/tson](https://github.com/skanehira/tson).
 This tool displays JSON as a tree and you can search and edit key or values.

 ![](https://i.imgur.com/9Z6qOY4.gif)